xDX Application Profile

 Abstraction | E22 Human-Made Object →P108i_was_produced_by →E12 Production | |

 Applies to | xDX Object.
-Every object has exactly one production. | |
+Every object has exactly one production event. | |

 Values | Type of Value | Uniform Resource Identifier (URI). |